Meckel–Gruber syndrome

 Meckel-Gruber syndrome is a rare, lethal ciliopathic genetic disorder, characterized by renal cystic dysplasia, central nervous system malformations (occipital encephalocele), polydactyly (postaxial), hepatic developmental defects, and pulmonary hypoplasia due to oligohydramnios.
 Meckel–Gruber syndrome is named for Johann Meckel and Georg Gruber.
+The prognosis for infants born with Meckel-Gruber syndrome is poor, most being stillborn or dying within hours to days.

 Pathophysiology

 Meckel–Gruber syndrome (MKS) is an autosomal recessive lethal malformation.
-Recently, two MKS genes, MKS1 and MKS3, have been identified.
+Two MKS genes, MKS1 and MKS3, have been associated with the disorder.
 A study done recently has described the cellular, sub-cellular and functional characterization of the novel proteins, MKS1 and meckelin, encoded by these genes.
-The malfunction of this protein production is mainly responsible for this lethal disorder.
+The malfunction in the production of these proteins is mainly responsible for this lethal disorder.

 Relation to other rare genetic disorders

-Recent findings in genetic research have suggested that a large number of genetic disorders, both genetic syndromes and genetic diseases, that were not previously identified in the medical literature as related, may be, in fact, highly related in the genetypical root cause of the widely varying, phenotypically-observed disorders.
-Thus, Meckel–Gruber syndrome is a ciliopathy.
-Other known ciliopathies include primary ciliary dyskinesia, Bardet–Biedl syndrome, polycystic kidney and liver disease, nephronophthisis, Alström syndrome, and some forms of retinal degeneration.

-The MKS1 gene has been identified as being associated with a ciliopathy.
+Recent findings in genetic research have suggested that a large number phenotypically varying rare genetic disorders may share a common genotypical root cause.
+As Meckel–Gruber syndrome is a ciliopathy, it may be related to other known ciliopathies, such as primary ciliary dyskinesia, Bardet–Biedl syndrome, polycystic kidney and liver disease, nephronophthisis, Alström syndrome, and some forms of retinal degeneration.
+The MKS1 gene has been identified as being associated with ciliopathy.

 Diagnosis

 Dysplastic kidneys are prevalent in over 95% of all identified cases.
-When this occurs, microscopic cysts develop within the kidney and slowly destroy it, causing it to enlarge to 10 to 20 times its original size.
+When this occurs, microscopic cysts develop within the kidney and slowly destroy it, causing it to enlarge up to 10 or 20 times its original size.
 The level of amniotic fluid within the womb may be significantly altered or remain normal, and a normal level of fluid should not be criteria for exclusion of diagnosis.

-Occipital encephalocele is present in 60% to 80% of all cases, and post-axial polydactyly is present in 55% to 75% of the total number of identified cases.
+Occipital encephalocele is present in 60% to 80% of all cases, and postaxial polydactyly is present in 55% to 75% of the total number of identified cases.
 Bowing or shortening of the limbs are also common.

-Finding at least two of the three phenotypic features of the classical triad, in the presence of normal karyotype, makes the diagnosis solid.
-Regular ultrasounds and pro-active prenatal care can usually detect symptoms early on in a pregnancy.
+Finding at least two of the three phenotypic features of the classical triad in the presence of normal karyotype indicates a high likelihood of Meckel-Gruber Syndrome.
+Regular ultrasounds and proactive prenatal care can usually detect symptoms early on in pregnancy.

 Management

-There is no cure to the disease.
-Treatment is symptomatic and to make the baby as comfortable as possible.
+There is no cure for Meckel-Gruber syndrome.
+Treatment is limited to symptom management and palliative care.

 Prognosis

 The disease is lethal.
-Most infants that are not stillborn with Meckel syndrome die within hours to days of birth.
+Most infants that are not stillborn with Meckel-Gruber syndrome die within hours to days of birth due to renal failure and lung hypoplasia.
 The longest survival time reported in medical literature is 28 months.